guardtime/libksi/README.md

 example is signing of any type of logs - system logs, financial transactions, call records, etc. For more, see [https://guardtime.com](https://guardtime.com).

-The libksi is a software development kit for developers who want to integrate KSI with their C/C++ based applications and systems.
+The `libksi` is a software development kit for developers who want to integrate KSI with their C/C++ based applications and systems.
 It provides an API for all KSI functionality, including the core functions - signing of data, extending and verifying the signatures.

 ## Installation ##

-To build the libksi, you need to have the following SW components installed:
+To build the `libksi`, you need to have the following SW components installed:
 1. A network provider
 2. A cryptography provider

 The following network providers are supported, choose one:
-* Libcurl (recommended)
+* `libcurl` (recommended)
 * Windows native WinINet
 * Windows native WinHTTP